bouncer-app/bouncer/docs/index.rst

 Combining Abilities
 ^^^^^^^^^^^^^^^^^^^

-It is posible to define multiple abilites for the same resource.
+It is possible to define multiple abilites for the same resource.
 This is particularly useful in combination with the ``cannot`` method

 .. code:: python